Shashankabasani/SPAM-SMS-DETECTION/README.md

 **RESULTS**

-The pie chart given below shows ham vs spam mails where 87.37% that is 4516 messages are ham emails and remaining 12.63% that is 653 emails are spam mails
+The pie chart given below shows ham vs spam sms where 87.37% that is 4516 messages are ham sms and remaining 12.63% that is 653 sms are spam sms

 ![image](https://github.com/Shashankabasani/SPAM-SMS-DETECTION/assets/137595497/e8da291d-bffb-4017-8f69-80b109b7ef43)

 ![newplot](https://github.com/Shashankabasani/SPAM-SMS-DETECTION/assets/137595497/5867b806-5475-484e-9a61-28a3dddd6410)